 - Make your lunchroom a place students want to be.

-Resource: Interview with Alice Waters, founder of The Edible Schoolyard, on Rethinking School Lunch Guide page
+Resource: Interview with Alice Waters, founder of The Edible Schoolyard, in our Rethinking School Lunch Guide

 - Revise your procurement system.